Lithuania

 • Compensation received according to the Lithuanian programmes of the EU financial support relating to taking fishing ships for scrap.

-• Life insurance payments received by insurance companies, provided the term of the life insurance policy is valid for not less than ten years or at the date of the receipt of the insurance benefit the recipient has reached the pension age in accordance with the additional law on pensions.
+• Life insurance payments (from 1 January 2025 - part of it, which is invested for the benefit of the policyholder and/or beneficiary) received by insurance companies, provided the term of the life insurance policy is valid for not less than ten years or at the date of the receipt of the insurance benefit the recipient (from 1 January 2025 - policyholder and/or beneficiary) has reached the pension age in accordance with the additional law on pensions.
 Additionally, life insurance investment income of insurance companies, except for dividends and other distributable profit, is exempt along with investment insurance income of insurance companies received according to the contracts of life insurance occupational pensions concluded in accordance with the law on accumulation of occupational pensions.

 • Direct and other compensational allowances that are received by units performing agricultural activities to maintain their level of income, which meet the requirements established in the laws and other legal acts of Lithuania.